-The school has an agreed Published Admission Number (PAN) of 90 per year group.

-The School will accordingly admit at least 90 students in the relevant age group each year if sufficient applications are received.
+LCPS School has an agreed Published Admission Number (PAN) of 90 per year group.
+The school will accordingly admit 90 in the relevant age groups if sufficient applications are received.
 All applications will be admitted if 90 or fewer apply.